danilofreire/quarto-presentation/README.md

 - Adjustments to the color scheme.
 - Font changes for improved readability.
 - Additional slide transition options.
+- Quarto plugins that are not part of the original theme but are useful for my presentations.

 ## How to Use